2023-10-30

 In tow with Captain Tim

 Port of Antwerp-Bruges has about 20 tugs in its fleet.
 They assist seagoing vessels in docking or mooring or in complex manoeuvers.
 The crew generally consists of three people: a tug captain, a marine engineer and a sailor.
 To perform a towing task safely and smoothly, they must work well together.
-Tug captain Tim Daghelet explains how this works.
+Tug captain Tim explains how this works.

 A tugboat does not tow